Bayesian Causal Synthesis for Meta-Inference on Heterogeneous Treatment Effects: Simulation Study

 \subsection{Atlantic causal inference conference data analysis challenge 2017}

-Atlantic causal inference conference (ACIC) data analysis challenge is a prominent causal inference competition, where several methods are compared in a blind, fair manner.
+Atlantic causal inference conference (ACIC) data analysis challenge is a prominent causal inference competition, where several methods are compared in a blind manner.
 In the competition, there are four data generating processes, but we focus on the most complicated underlying structures (called ``non-additive errors"), where the detailed description of the data generating process is given in \cite{hahn2019atlantic}.
-We consider 8 scenarios of the combinations of true parameters, as presented in \cite{hahn2019atlantic}.
-We randomly sampled $n=500$ samples from the simulated data, and applied the same methods in Section~\ref{sec:sim}.
+We consider 8 scenarios, as presented in \cite{hahn2019atlantic}.
+We randomly sampled $n=500$ samples from the simulated data, and applied the same methods in Section~\ref{sec:sim-syn}.
 Based on $R=100$ replications, the performance is evaluated through root mean squared errors (RMSE), given by

 where $\hat{\tau}^{(r)}(X_i)$ and $\tau^{(r)}(X_i)$ are the estimated and true values of the heterogeneous treatment effect, respectively, in the $r$-th replication.
 The results are reported in Table \ref{tab:sim-ACIC1}.
-For BCS, BCF, and CF, we also assessed empirical coverage probability (CP) and average length (AL) of $95\%$ credible or confidence intervals.
+For BCS, BCF, and CF, we also assess the empirical coverage probability (CP) and average length (AL) of $95\%$ credible or confidence intervals.
 The results are given in Table \ref{tab:sim-ACIC2}.

-Looking at the point estimation (Table \ref{tab:sim-ACIC1}), we see that BCS outperforms every other method, where BCF is a close second in many examples.
+Looking at the point estimates (Table \ref{tab:sim-ACIC1}), we see that BCS outperforms every other method.
 Given that BCF (and their variants) are top performers in the competition, improving upon BCF with a clear margin is notable.
 Focusing on the CP (Table \ref{tab:sim-ACIC2}), we see the true strengths of BCF.
-Specifically, even though the other methods, including BCF, produce subpar CPs, deviating from the nominal 95\%, BCS is able to produce CPs that are within approximately 2\% within the nominal 95\%.
+Specifically, even though the other methods, including BCF, produce subpar CPs, deviating from the nominal 95\%, BCS is able to produce CPs that are within approximately 3\% of the nominal 95\%.
 Considering the difficulty of the scenarios, achieving such an accurate CP is a good indication of the performance of BCS.